Swimming Pool Accidents

 New York Swimming Pool Accident Lawyers

-Swimming is a fun recreational activity that many New Yorkers enjoy, particularly during the warmer months.
-Large numbers of New Yorkers visit public pools, hotels, resorts, water parks, and country clubs to swim for exercise or leisure.
+Swimming is a fun recreational activity many New Yorkers enjoy, particularly during the warmer months.
+Many New Yorkers visit public pools, hotels, resorts, water parks, and country clubs to swim for exercise or leisure.
 And some New Yorkers also have private pools at their homes.

 While swimming pools can be a great source of pleasure, they can also be hazardous.
-There are many risks associated with using or owning a swimming pool, and property owners must abide by state regulations to prevent pool accidents from occurring.
+Many risks are associated with using or owning a swimming pool, and property owners must abide by state regulations to prevent pool accidents.

-If you have been injured in a swimming pool accident, you could be entitled to compensation for the injuries and losses you suffered.
+If you have been injured in a swimming pool accident, you could be entitled to compensation for your injuries and losses.

 Through a premises liability claim against the property owner, you could recover compensation for medical costs, lost income, non-financial losses, and more.
-If you lost a loved one due to a drowning accident in a swimming pool, you might be able to bring a wrongful death lawsuit against the negligent property owner.
+If you lost a loved one due to a drowning accident in a swimming pool, you could bring a wrongful death lawsuit against the negligent property owner.

 Contact the New York swimming pool accident attorneys of Harris Keenan & Goldfarb to discuss your options for recovering compensation.
-We offer a free consultation to all our prospective clients, so that you can understand your legal rights and the likely outcome of your case.
+We offer a consultation to all our prospective clients so that you can understand your legal rights and the likely outcome of your case.
 Call 800-724-6529 today.

 Why Choose Harris Keenan & Goldfarb?

 Whether you are pursuing a personal injury claim after being harmed in a swimming pool accident or a wrongful death lawsuit on behalf of a family member who was killed in a drowning accident, you can significantly increase your chances of recovering full and fair compensation by hiring an attorney to handle your case.